Rory Williams: Television

 They rejoin him as permanent companions prior to their last adventure in "The Angels Take Manhattan".
 In this story, Rory is sent back to 1930s New York by a Weeping Angel, where he encounters River, and is tracked there by the Doctor and Amy, where he finds himself repeatedly the victim of Weeping Angels repeatedly attacking him and dislocating him in space and time.
 It is discovered he is in an Angel "battery farm", where they intend to trap him until he dies of old age.
 Rory even encounters his dying older self there.
 Amy and Rory jump from a building to create a paradox and destroy the Angels, but one survives and sends Rory back in time.
 Amy chooses to let it send her back in time as well, and due to the massive paradox the Doctor can never reunite with them.
 From a tombstone he learns that Rory died at age 82, and Amy at 87.
-The website-only epilogue "P.S." later reveals that Rory and Amy adopted a son, in 1946, and named him Anthony Brian Williams.
-His middle name was chosen after Rory's father, Brian, to whom Rory sent a letter in "P.S.", delivered to him by Anthony, who is Brian's grandson despite being older than he is.